Chrisvenator/BeatKenja/README.md

     ```bash
     pip install librosa
-    pip install ffmpeg #or install it from: https://ffmpeg.org/download.html (and add it to PATH)
+    pip install ffmpeg # if this fails, install it from: https://ffmpeg.org/download.html (and add it to PATH)
     pip install pydub
     ```
    Note that you may need to install ffmpeg manually and add it to PATH.
 Here is a tutorial for Windows [tutorial](https://phoenixnap.com/kb/ffmpeg-windows)